NetserviceLab/threewp_broadcast/readme.txt

 For more information, see WPML discussion here: http://wordpress.org/support/topic/wmpl-integration-not-working

+The author suggests using PolyLang instead due to superior support.

 = XCache vs APC opcode cache =

 Xcache v2 does not support PHP namespaces, which is a PHP 5.3 feature.
 Trying to enable Broadcast with Xcache v2 enabled will result in a PHP crash.